EdgeFirstAI/documentation/docs/models/deployment/2d_raivin.md

 # Deploying to the Raivin

-Now that you have [validated your Vision model](../validation/fusion/managed.md), this guide will walk you through deploying Fusion models in a [Raivin Platform](../../platforms/index.md).
+Now that you have validated your Vision Model from either a [managed](../validation/vision/managed.md) or [user-managed](../validation/vision/user_managed.md) session, this guide will walk you through deploying Vision models in an [EdgeFirst Platform](../../platforms/index.md) such as a Maivin or a Raivin.

 <figure markdown="span">
 ![Raivin](../../platforms/assets/raivin.png){ align=center }